rtCamp/docs.rtcamp.com/rtmedia/developer/hooks/rtmedia-hooks/change-default-media-found-message-media-tab/index.markdown

 ---
-title: Change default no media found message in media tab
+title: Change Default No Media Found Message in Mmedia Tab
 ---

-You can use filter `rtmedia_no_media_found_message_filter` in your theme and can return your message to change default message **"Oops !
+You can use the filter `rtmedia_no_media_found_message_filter` in your theme and can modify the default message of **"Oops !
 There's no media found for the request !!"** in media tab.

-Add following code in your theme's functions.php file:
+Add the following code in your theme's functions.php file:

     <code>function custom_no_media_found_message_function( $message ) {